What is Norethisterone?

 Like all medicines, Norethisterone can cause side effects, although not everyone will experience them.

 Although side effects rarely occur at this dose, please stop taking this medication and tell your doctor immediately if you develop:

 Norethisterone side effects also include feeling dizzy, drowsy or affect your vision so please make sure you are not affected before driving or operating machinery.
 For further information about the side-effects associated with this medication please refer to the patient information leaflet or contact us.

 Where can I find more information on Norethisterone?

-Please refer to the patient information leaflet for further information on Norethisterone.
+Please refer to the patient information leaflet for further information on Norethisterone UK.